simeononsecurity/simeononsecurity.ch/content/articles/mastering-least-privilege-access-control-linux/index.en.md

 In DAC, users have the ability to set permissions on their files and directories.
 This means that they can determine who can **read, write, or execute** their files.
 This level of control allows users to protect sensitive information and prevent unauthorized access.

 On the other hand, MAC takes access control to a higher level.
-It is a **system-wide access control mechanism** that is implemented by the operating system.
+It's a **system-wide access control mechanism** that is implemented by the operating system.
 MAC enforces access policies based on **labels or tags** assigned to subjects (users, processes) and objects (files, directories).
 This ensures that only authorized subjects can access specific objects, based on their security clearances and the classification of the objects.

 RBAC, as the name suggests, provides access control based on roles.
 Each user is assigned a specific role, and access is granted based on the role assigned.
 This simplifies access control management, as permissions are assigned to roles rather than individual users.
 It also allows for easy scalability, as new users can be assigned roles without having to modify individual permissions.